sbhjt-gr/WiLang/README.md

 - **Camera & Microphone** - For video calls and speech transcription
 - **Contacts** - Optional, for calling people from your contact list
 - **Network** - For connecting to other users

+### Speech Translation Demo (Replicate)

+The optional demo in Settings uses Meta's SeamlessM4T model via the Replicate API:

+- Install `expo-audio` (already in `package.json`) and keep the plugin entry in `app.config.js` so the native recorder works on EAS builds.
+- Create a Replicate account, generate a token, and add it to `.env` as `REPLICATE_API_TOKEN`.
+Restart the dev server after changing environment variables.
+- Customize `REPLICATE_MODEL_PATH`, `REPLICATE_POLL_INTERVAL_MS`, and `REPLICATE_PREDICTION_TIMEOUT_MS` if you need to point at a different model or tweak polling behavior.
+- The demo records short clips (~5 seconds), uploads them through Replicate's Files API, calls SeamlessM4T for speech-to-speech translation, and then plays the synthetic audio response.

 ## App Structure